 With the configuration above, if the thermostat is demanding heat from the boiler, and in a period from 20 minutes, the temperature does not increase at least 3º, then the alarm is triggered.

 - Personalized Ads: The ad provider for the ads shown in the app, uses information present on your device to show you personalized ads.
 If you don’t want to receive personalized apps, then uncheck this option.
-Despite of that you will see ads, but they will not the aligned with your interests.
+Despite that, you will see ads, but they will not be aligned with your interests.

 The last option of the settings screen is the “delete account” option.
 This option will delete absolutely all the information that we store on our server about you: